capncapes/portfolio-iro/_posts/2017-01-07-three-challenges-of-learning-to-code.md

 author: Brandon Caples
 feature-img: "img/three_challenges_of_learning_to_code.jpg"
 social-share: "img/three_challenges_of_learning_to_code.png"
+short-description: Learning to write code can be challenging.
+Here's what I struggled with at first.
 ---

 Web development is challenging; that's part of what makes it fun.
 Here are three challenges of learning to code that I've discovered.